 Commodity options are becoming more popular with equity options traders.
 We’re witnessing a lot of equity options traders move to commodity options because commodities are so much in the headlines and because people have a tendency to gravitate to where the action is.
 The concepts, strategies and know-how for equity options can be easily transferred to options on futures.

-Trading commodity futures and options involves considerable risk of loss and might not be appropriate for all investors.
-You ought to carefully think about whether trading is suitable for you in light of your circumstances, expertise and financial resources.
+Trading commodity futures and options involve considerable risk of loss and might not be appropriate for all investors.
+You ought to carefully think about whether trading is suitable for you in light of your circumstances, expertise, and financial resources.

 Commodity Option Settlement

-Commodities can be categorised into major groups like grains, metals, meats, financials, or stock or future markets.
-Once you know the group that a commodity is from, it is quite easy to determine which exchange or exchanges the commodity will be traded on.
+Commodities can be categorized into major groups like grains, metals, meats, financials, or stock or futures markets.
+Once you know the group that a commodity is from, it is quite easy to determine which exchange, or exchanges, the commodity will be traded on.
 The exceptions might be silver, gold, as well as the financials.
 The two precious metals are traded actively on more than one return.